intobit/SoftwareDesign-Course/README.md

-Just some excercises from software design pattern cousrse.
+Just some excercises from software design pattern course.